14th & 15th century Africa

 During the 200 year period between 1301 and 1500 (the 14th and 15th century) the main civilizations and kingdoms in Africa were the Mali Empire, Kingdom of Kongo, Ife Empire, Benin Kingdom, Songhai Empire, Hausa City-states, Wolof Empire, Great Zimbabwe, Kingdom of Makuria, Kanem Empire, Ethiopian Empire, Kilwa Sultanate, Kingdom of Mapungubwe, Kingdom of Mutapa, and the Ajuran Sultanate.
 These kingdoms flourished in the first part of this period, especially the Mali Empire, which saw a cultural flowering within its empire centred on the University of Timbuktu.

 Trans-Saharan Trade

-The years between 1100 and 1600 were known as the "golden age" of trade, when West African gold was in high demand.
+The years between 1100 ce and 1600 ce were known as the "golden age" of trade, when West African gold was in high demand.
 This led to an increase in the need and use for trade routes.
 From 1300 the Trans-Saharan trade routes were used for trade, travel, and scholarship.

 Much of what scholars know of the Trans-Saharan trade routes comes from the historical writings of Muslim scholars such as Ibn Battuta and Leo Africanus who both crossed the Sahara Desert in the 14th and 15th centuries.
 These literary narratives combined with archaeological data provide much insight into 14th century trade.